-Nothing in this agreement is intended to diminish or otherwise affect the authority or responsibilities of either agency to implement its respective statutory functions.
-MPID inspectors are not agents of OSH, and OSH's presence in no way relieves meat and poultry industry employers or employees of their responsibilities under the OSH Act.
+The content of this agreement is not intended to diminish or otherwise affect the authority or responsibilities of OSHNC or MPID to administer their respective statutory functions.
+MPID inspectors are not agents of OSHNC and their presence in no way relieves meat and poultry industry employers or employees of their responsibilities under the OSH Act.
 Specifically:

-A. OSH
+A. OSHNC

-OSH remains the government agency charged with safety and health oversight responsibilities in the meat and poultry industries, e.g., encouraging and assisting employers and employees to reduce workplace hazards; researching occupational safety and health problems; and developing and enforcing standards to assure, as far as possible, a safe and healthful workplace for all employees.
+OSHNC remains the government agency charged with safety and health oversight responsibilities in the meat and poultry industries, e.g., encouraging and assisting employers and employees to reduce workplace hazards; researching occupational safety and health problems; and developing and enforcing standards to assure, as far as possible, a safe and healthful workplace for all employees.